Jean-Baptiste-Lasselle/omega/README.md

 yeah, I have as goal, to bring in dependency injection :

 * As to the Angular Client, well dependency injection is builtin `Angular`
 * As to my `TypeScript` / RESTful Endpoints, there is no depndency injection there.
+I'll bring dependency injection here using http://inversify.io/ .
+After I have a first stable implementation, I will add a comparison matrix : I will code, test, and build, a first stable version, and along the way, I will naturally identify the requirements of the Dependency Injection Framework to choose for `Omega`.
+In other words, what is important is what the `Omega` software needs, not what I, the architect, like best.

 ## `Ops` Tech Stack Bill Of Material